 There are several ‘types’ of reasons why marketers and executives are alienated from their customers and consumers in general and are not able to turn their organization into an optimization organization that is as by definition very close to its customers, ecosystem and the touchpoints within it.
 Among them are certainly cultural and organizational barriers.

 Despite what they believe, many marketers still operate in a monologue rather than a dialog mode.
 When taking into account preferences of consumers and “sending” messages that are highly targeted and relevant, there is nothing wrong with that.
 Good email marketing, for instance, still delivers high responses.
 However, there is a big difference between the conversion rates, let alone deliverability, of messages that are not personalized and messages with a one-size-fits-all approach.
 The problem is not one of channels themselves, on the contrary.
 People still subscribe for emails, and you should thank them for it.

 The problem is one of the offer or content, that still is focused on what marketers and executives want to communicate instead of what consumers want to know, share and enjoy.
+It’s one of the many reasons why there are huge gaps in the customer experience.
 Executives can hardly resist the focus on their beautiful selves instead of on the preferences, needs and pains of consumers across their journey.
 We see it happening again in content marketing, for instance, where the buyer-centric dimension is often lacking.
 It’s perfectly possible to know what consumers want and move from monologues to dialogs.
 What often lacks is the sheer will to do so.
 Businesses that can’t let go of this self-centred approach cannot be customer-centric optimization organizations.
 Ask yourself: what do customers want?

 2. The absence of the consumer in the organization